How to Crush Job Interview

 The Offer Conversation

 Negotiation starts earlier than you think.
-Use interview moments to understand the role’s scope, performance metrics, and the team’s growth expectations.
+Use interview moments to understand role scope, performance metrics and the team’s growth expectations.
 This informs your value proposition during offer discussions.

 Post-Interview Follow-Up That Converts

-You can accelerate this with proven materials—downloadable templates for resumes, cover letters, and follow-up emails that are structured for impact are available if you want to streamline your application materials; start with these resume and cover letter templates.
+You can accelerate this with proven materials—downloadable templates for resumes, cover letters and follow-up emails structured for impact.

 Global Mobility: Interviewing Across Borders